dotnet/llilc/README.md

 ## Contributions
 LLILC is just starting up.
-Only a few tests are working and there are lots of future work to do.
+Only a few tests are working and there are lots of places where we need help.
 Please see our [issues](https://github.com/dotnet/llilc/issues) or the [contributing page](https://github.com/dotnet/llilc/wiki/Contributing) for how to pitch in.